 How To Remove Calcium Flakes From Hot Tub

-Learn how to remove calcium flakes from hot tub in 4 easy steps.
+Learn how to remove calcium flakes from your hot tub in four easy steps.
 Calcium flakes can cloud water, clog your filters and jets, and damage your equipment.
-Find out how to prevent and treat this common problem with our guide.
+Our guide will help you prevent and treat this common problem.

 Calcium flakes are caused by hard water, which has high calcium and magnesium minerals.
 When the water is heated, these minerals can precipitate out of the water and form scale deposits.
 The scale can then flake off and end up in your hot tub water.